Back to blog

 Conclusion

 Can bad gut health cause body odor?
-The science says yes.
-Through the gut-skin axis, the metabolic byproducts of your digestion can and do make their way to the surface.
-By focusing on efficient food breakdown, maintaining a balanced microbiome, and supporting your liver and elimination pathways, you can influence your body’s scent from the inside out.
+The answer is a clear yes.
+Through the gut-skin axis, your digestive efficiency (or lack thereof) directly impacts the compounds your body releases through its pores.
+By focusing on breaking down foods properly with enzymes and supporting your microbiome with probiotics, you can manage your personal scent from the inside out.

 FAQ

-How long does it take for gut health changes to affect body odor?
+How long does it take for gut-related body odor to improve?

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.